Q: What is National Translation Month (NTM)?

 A: Glad you asked!
 Everyone from around the world can participate by reading and sharing literary translations from any language into any language.
 If you can organize a reading with translators in your area—great!
 If not, you could just gather some friends and read works by any international authors you could find in your local bookstore or library.
 Make sure you drop us a line and send us pictures to document and promote your event.

 Q: I am an organizer.
 How can I participate?

 A: Organizers and participants can create their own event to celebrate NTM any way they wish.
 We are not dictating any terms or themes, and you don’t have to be a translator, poet, or writer—just to enjoy reading and sharing works in translation.
 E-mail us the details of your event and we’ll list it on our events page and help promote it on social media.
 Take photos or videos from the event and e-mail us to feature on Facebook or Twitter.
 We’d love to hear from you!

 Q: How can teachers and students participate?

-A: You could hold a reading at your school, celebrating literature in translation; read works by a Nobel Prize for Literature winner from another country; or, for younger students, research how to say “Hello,” “Love,” or “Friend” in 20 languages and make a poster with the words.
+A: You could hold a reading at your school, celebrating literature in translation.
+You could read works by a Nobel Prize for Literature winner from another country, or, for younger students, research how to say “Hello,” “Love,” or “Friend” in 20 languages and make a poster with the words.
 Send us photos or videos and we’ll post them on our social media and bring more awareness about works in translation.